stingalleman/stingalleman.nl/readme.md

 # [stingalleman.dev](https://stingalleman.dev)

-My personal website.
+My personal (overcomplicated) website.

-This site has been made by [Wouter de Bruijn](https://github.com/wouter173)
+The frontend-part of this site has been made by [Wouter de Bruijn](https://github.com/wouter173)